Epidemiological Profile of HIV/AIDS in Minnesota

 TGA – Transitional Grant Area

 MDH has collected AIDS data since 1982 and HIV data since 1985.
-Data for the epi profile are mainly obtained through the HIV/AIDS surveillance system at the MDH.
+Data for the epi profile are mainly obtained through the HIV/AIDS surveillance system (eHARS) at MDH.
 These data are mostly obtained through passive surveillance from providers and consist of reports of confirmed Western-blot tests, viral loads and CD4 counts, in addition to case reports and interview data that include information on risk factors and behavior.
 Data on risk factors and demographics rely heavily on patient and provider reporting.
 The data in this report are from both interviewed and non-interviewed cases (cases are interviewed by DIS when possible).
-Cases living with HIV/AIDS include persons currently living in Minnesota who were diagnosed outside of the state.
-However, cases involved in these analyses do not include persons diagnosed in Minnesota, but who are known to no longer reside in the state.
-Cases also do not include persons incarcerated at federal correctional facilities in Minnesota.
+Cases living with HIV/AIDS include persons currently living in Minnesota but were diagnosed outside of the state.
+However, these analyses do not include persons diagnosed in Minnesota but are known to no longer reside in the state.
+The analyses also do not include persons incarcerated at federal correctional facilities in Minnesota.

-Additional data on STIs, viral hepatitis and TB were obtained from the MDH STD Surveillance System, MDH Viral Hepatitis Surveillance System, and MDH TB Surveillance System.
+Additional data on reportable bacterial STDs, viral hepatitis and TB were obtained from the MDH STD Surveillance System, MDH Viral Hepatitis Surveillance System, and MDH TB Surveillance System, respectively.

 The HIV epidemic in Minnesota affects racial and ethnic minorities disproportionately, especially African Americans, who are over represented in every risk group.
-However, the emerging epidemic among African-born persons seems to be leveling off.
-Minnesota continues to see an increasing number of living cases among foreign-born persons, which has significant implications for both prevention and care activities.
+While the emerging epidemic among African-born persons seems to be leveling off, Minnesota continues to see an increasing number of living cases among foreign-born persons.
+These disparities have significant implications for both prevention and care activities.

-While the number of births to HIV-positive women continues to increase, the rate of perinatal transmission has remained quite low (1 percent in 2009-2011).
-This is one of the success stories in HIV prevention.
+One of the success stories in HIV prevention is the reduction of perinatal transmission of HIV.
+While the number of births to HIV-positive women continues to increase, the rate of perinatal transmission has remained quite low (1.7 percent in 2010-2012).

-Adolescents and young adults (ages 13-24) represent a small percentage of living cases (4 percent) however they have represented an increasing proportion of new cases from 11 percent in 2002 to 19 percent in 2011.
-Cases among adolescent and young-adult males have more than doubled between 2002 and 2011, from 19 to 47 new cases.
+Adolescents and young adults (ages 13-24) represent a small percentage of living cases however they have represented an increasing proportion of new cases in the past decade.

-HIV/AIDS continues to be geographically centered in the Twin Cities metropolitan area, although injection drug users and heterosexual people living with HIV/AIDS appear to be more likely than other groups to live in Greater Minnesota than the TGA.
+While HIV/AIDS continues to be geographically centered in the Twin Cities metropolitan area, injection drug users and heterosexual people living with HIV/AIDS appear to be more likely than other groups to live in Greater Minnesota than within the TGA.

-Over the past five years the HIV epidemic in Minnesota has changed in several ways, both when looking at new infections and persons living with HIV/AIDS.
-In this time period, Minnesota has seen a slow but steady overall increase in the number of people being newly diagnosed with HIV infections with a promising decrease in new diagnoses in 2010 and 2011 as well as an increase in the number of those living with HIV/AIDS in the state.
+Over the past decade the HIV epidemic in Minnesota has changed in several ways, both when looking at new infections and persons living with HIV/AIDS.
 The population living with HIV has become more racially, ethnically, culturally and linguistically diverse, which will pose additional challenges to both prevention and service providers.
 The success of antiretroviral medications has not only extended the life of those recently diagnosed, but also of those diagnosed long ago, which is reflected in the “aging” of those living with HIV/AIDS.
-Finally, females account for a growing percentage of both those living with HIV and new HIV infections.